ampiq/faultysaver/README.md

 ```
 Asynchroniously download files,
                 upload files which are ready asynchroniously,
-                delete files which are ready from old storage synchroniously
+                delete files which are ready from old storage asynchroniously
 ```

 This application uses last way.
 Note that we have to release connections and give them back to the connection pool so we do all the work by batches.